-Drivers need SR-22 insurance in California after being convicted of a serious traffic violation, such as reckless driving, a hit and run, or a DUI.
-Insurers in California are required to file an SR-22 certificate with the state to prove “high-risk” drivers maintain the minimum levels of car insurance required by California law.
-Drivers must maintain their SR-22 coverage for 3 years.
+Drivers need SR-22 insurance in California after being convicted of a serious traffic violation, such as reckless driving or DUI.
+These drivers are considered “high risk” and are required to file an SR-22 certificate with the state to prove they have at least the minimum amount of car insurance required by California law.
+Drivers in California must maintain their SR-22 filing for 3 years.

 Your first speeding ticket won’t necessarily guarantee that you need an SR-22.
-As you can see, California only requires an SR-22 for serious specific traffic offenses or accidents that cost more than a certain dollar amount.
+California only requires an SR-22 for specific traffic offenses, or accidents that cost more than a certain dollar amount.

 Since each of these violations is serious, insurance companies consider drivers who need an SR-22 to be high-risk customers.
 That means if you are required to buy SR-22 coverage, insurance companies will charge you more in premiums to offset what they see as the added risk of covering you.